sohagmn/All-the-Task-project-of-complete-web-development-course/Readme.md

 ### Task 3: Services Section

 - Create a section to showcase the services offered by G3 Architects.
-- Use CSS to style the service cards and make them visually
+- Use CSS to style the service cards and make them visuallly